brotulix/arduino-bottlerocket/README.md

     - `B`: barometer delta (launch and landing)
     - `M`: magnetometer delta (arm and recovery)

+* Debug: `D`.
+The function of this command will vary during development.

-* Ping: `P`
+* Ping: `P`.

+* State machine transition: `Sn`, where `n` is the state level to apply (see above).

-Every command ends with newline (`\n`).
+Every command ends with semicolon (`;`).
+Tried using newline (`\n`), but that proved to be difficult to match.

-The maximum command line length is thus `CLAI9999.9999\n` (14 characters).
-A command buffer of 32 characters is reserved.
+The maximum command line length is thus `CLAI9999.9999;` (14 characters).
+A command buffer of 32 characters is reserved for now.
 An interrupt function should perhaps handle incoming data on serial line to make sure successive commands are not dropped/corrupted, and incoming commands are serviced as soon as a newline is encountered.

 State machine transition commands will be accepted at **any** time.

 Configuration will only occur during `IDLE` states (`STATE_GROUND_IDLE` and `STATE_GROUND_IDLE_ON_PAD`).

-Ping command will prompt a Pong reply.
+Ping command will prompt a Pong reply (a returned `P`).
 Mainly intended for RSSI measurements during recovery phase.